msu-cmse-courses/cmse495-FS25/Syllabus.md

 ### DataTools (Typically on Fridays)

 On Fridays teams will work together to review, practice and build tutorials for common tools used in DataScience.
+These tutorials are stored in a shared SCHOLAR git repository (Student-Crafted Hub for Open Learning and Academic Resources).
 These projects are specifically selected to help student focus and practice their technical skills working as a team.
 The content of the projects will be constructed in to mimic the expectations of the capstone projects and will be designed to practice specific skills needed to complete the projects.

 It is expected that students will be able to complete the majority of work for these projects during class.
 However, motivated teams are welcome to work on the projects outside of class as long as any students include everyone in their team in the problem solving process.